ManagedKube/kubernetes-ops/terraform-modules/aws/secret-manager/README.md

 # AWS Secret Manager

-Certainly!
 This Terraform configuration creates an empty AWS Secrets Manager secret.
 When the secret is first created, it doesn't contain any secret value.
 You will need to add a secret value to the newly created secret manually or programmatically after the secret is created.

+# Why you would want to use this module?

+To be able to create the AWS Secret resource via IAC but be able to set the actual secret value by ClickOps.

 To add a secret value to the empty secret, you can do it in two ways: